What is Pulmonary Fibrosis?*

 - Oxygen therapy – Supplemental oxygen may improve your ability to breathe throughout the day.
 It may be necessary to undergo oxygen therapy multiple times a day or throughout the entire day.

-- Pulmonary rehabilitation – Exercising, nutritional guidance and counseling can help patients manage their symptoms and assist with breathing clearly
+- Pulmonary rehabilitation – Exercising, nutritional guidance and counseling can help patients manage their symptoms and improve daily functioning.

 Call Toll-Free: 888-745-6697